plabayo/rama/README.md

   which can be used to build any (web) proxy you can think of (`[TODO: create]`);
 - `rama::managed::*` combines the above to give you an easy to use Proxy builder and other web related services such as a TLS terminator and HTTP(S) mirror web service (`[TODO: create]`).

+See the [examples](examples) folder for some examples on how to use rama.

 In the `/bin` folder there are a variety of ready-to-use binaries that use the `rama` crate internally:

 - `/bin/rama` has a ready to use `rama::managed::proxy`, usable as a pure transport layer proxy or a full blown MITM proxy (`[TODO: create]`);